Overview

 throughout the day on a securities exchange like a stock.
 To the extent that a client invests in

-the risks associated with investing in those sectors or industries.
-To the extent the client
+risks associated with investing in those sectors or industries.
+To the extent the client invests in

-invests in inverse ETFs, these are subject to the risk that their performance will decline as the
+inverse ETFs, these are subject to the risk that their performance will decline as the value of their

-value of their benchmark indices rises.
-As a purchaser of ETF shares on the secondary market, a
+benchmark indices rises.
+As a purchaser of ETF shares on the secondary market, a client will be

-client will be subject to the market risk associated with owning any security whose value is based
+subject to the market risk associated with owning any security whose value is based on market

-on market price.
-ETF shares historically have tended to trade at or near their net asset value, but
+price.
+ETF shares historically have tended to trade at or near their net asset value, but there is no

 Risks Associated with Alternative Investments